There was an error with your log in

 • Havana walking tour, orientation walking tours in Trinidad and Cienfuegos

-• All breakfasts and lunches, 1 dinner
+• All breakfasts and all lunches, 1 dinner

 • Cold filtered water to refill bottles